Video games in Thailand

 Video games are a rapidly growing industry in Thailand, with an average growth rate of 15% per year since 2017.
 In 2021, the Thai games market generated over a billion dollars, making it one of the highest-profile games markets in Southeast Asia.
 The number of gamers in Thailand also reached 32 million according to a report by Newzoo, an international games and esports analytics and market research group.
-And in 2022, Thailand was ranked among the top Southeast Asian video-game markets, with a revenue of US$1.24 billion (47.48 billion baht) that is forecasted to reach $1.4 billion (53.53 billion baht) in the same year.
+In 2022, Thailand was ranked among the top Southeast Asian video game markets, with a revenue of US$1.24 billion (47.48 billion baht) that is forecasted to reach $1.4 billion (53.53 billion baht) in the same year.

 History

 The earliest video games in Thailand date back to 1977, with the launch of the Atari 2600 as the first home console system, but it was not well received.
 Nintendo's Game & Watch series of handheld games became popular during the 1980s.
-The Super Nintendo Entertainment System (SNES) was released in Japan in 1990 and saw great success in Thailand due to its expansive game library and accessories.
+The Super Nintendo Entertainment System was released in Japan in 1990 and saw great success in Thailand due to its expansive game library and accessories.
 Despite its Japanese release in 1994 and its domestic release in 1996, the Sony PlayStation struggled to sell in Thailand due to its steep price.
-The 2000s brought the launch of several popular gaming systems, including the PlayStation 2, Microsoft's Xbox, and Nintendo GameCube, with the PlayStation 2 becoming the most sought after due to its backward compatibility and famous Japanese game developers.
+The 2000s brought the launch of several popular gaming systems, including the PlayStation 2, Microsoft's Xbox, and the Nintendo GameCube, with the PlayStation 2 becoming the most sought after due to its backward compatibility and famous Japanese game developers.

 The Xbox 360 was released in 2005, but it failed to gain popularity in Thailand due to the widely reported issue known as the "Red Ring of Death".
 On the other hand, the Wii, launched and distributed in Thailand in 2006, was well received by Thai adults who enjoyed using it for exercising or playing sports.
-Meanwhile, Sony released the PlayStation 3 in November 2006, offering not only gaming capabilities but also multimedia and Blu-ray capabilities.
-The PlayStation 3 was of high quality but came with a high price tag, which deterred some Thai gamers who still preferred the PlayStation and PlayStation 2.
+Meanwhile, Sony released the PlayStation 3 in November 2006; it was of high quality but came with a high price tag, which deterred some Thai gamers who still preferred the PlayStation and PlayStation 2.

 Arcade games were also present in Thailand, imported by the Galaxy Group Thailand Company starting from 1993.
 These games were mostly located in shopping centers and included popular titles like Space Invaders, Street Fighter II, and The King of Fighters, with fighting games being the most popular genre.
 In the 2000s, rhythm-and-dance games such as Dance Dance Revolution and DrumMania gained popularity among Thai teenagers.